ptjung/turing/README.md

 <hr>

 #### Neural Network
 The first ever neural network in Turing!
 This includes a test program and a neural network class -- it takes in sets of input and output from the named .txt files in its directory.
-Then, new output is generated over input from the user interface.
-Please note that this program is still in development and changes to the number constants may result in compiler crashes.
+Then, new output is generated over input (in the form <tt><i>i{ i}</i></tt>) from the user interface.

 <a href="https://github.com/PtJung/Turing/tree/master/neural-network">Link</a>, updated last on August 9, 2019.

 #### Credits
-The code used in this neural network is based on the code in <a href="https://www.kdnuggets.com/2018/10/simple-neural-network-python.html">this article</a>, built by **Dr. Michael J. Garbade**.
+The code used in this neural network is based on the code in <a href="https://www.kdnuggets.com/2018/10/simple-neural-network-python.html">this article</a>, written by **Dr. Michael J. Garbade**.
 <hr>

 #### Animated Graphing Calculator